 Are There Any Alternatives To Gas Drops?

-If your baby is in the initial stages of gas and colic problems, you could consider trying some alternative remedies to relieve the discomfort.
+In the initial stages, you could consider alternative remedies to relieve the gas discomfort in babies.

 Probiotics are good bacteria that can help your baby digest food better.
 A study on 589 infants found that oral supplementation of Lactobacillus reuteri during the first three months of life reduced the onset of colic, gas, and functional constipation (9).